 MAOIs are a class of drugs that were first developed to treat depression.
 MAOIs prevent the neurotransmitters serotonin, norepinephrine, and dopamine from leaving the brain.
 Lack of these neurotransmitters in the brain are said to be involved in depression.
 By keeping them circulating, MAOIs relieve the effects of depression and allow you to feel less depressed for longer.
 They also have been shown to reduce anxiety as well.

 MAOIs can cause dangerous interactions with certain foods and beverages.
 You’ll need to avoid foods containing high levels of tyramine (an amino acid that regulates blood pressure) such as aged cheeses, sauerkraut, cured meats, draft beer, and fermented soy products (for example, soy sauce, miso and tofu).
-The interaction of tyramine with MAOIs can cause dangerously high blood pressure.6
+The interaction of tyramine with MAOIs can cause dangerously high blood pressure.9

 Benzodiazepines

 This class of drugs, also known as tranquilizers, is used to treat anxiety, insomnia, alcohol withdrawal, pain, and control seizures.
-Benzodiazepines act on the central nervous system, produce sedation and muscle relaxation, and lower anxiety levels.6
+Benzodiazepines act on the central nervous system, produce sedation and muscle relaxation, and lower anxiety levels.9

-Questions to Ask About Medications (Psychiatrist or PCP)
+Questions to Ask About Medications

 Questions to ask your psychiatrist or primary care physician before starting any medications include: